Eric991005/Stockformer/README.md

 # StockFormer Data File Explanation and Execution Method

 ## Overview of "StockFormer" Code
 This is the code accompanying the paper titled "StockFormer: A Swing Trading Strategy Based on STL Decomposition and Self-Attention Networks," which is currently under consideration for publication in the International Journal of Forecasting.
+The preprint of this paper is available on SSRN.
 The code provides a comprehensive framework for implementing the StockFormer model, including data preparation, model training, and backtesting.
+You can access the preprint at: [SSRN Preprint](https://ssrn.com/abstract=4648073).

 ## Original Data
 Due to the large size of the original data, the author has stored it on a cloud drive for readers to use.
 The link to the original data is as follows: [raw_data](https://drive.google.com/drive/folders/1V-qq2NtCV0T4ULgYLI05Ev8g5ntoC3io?usp=sharing)